linz/cdk-tags/README.md

 must match to ensure New Relic alerts are sent to the correct team.

 #### Renaming responder teams.
 **Warning** Consult the prodOps team regarding renaming a responder team.
-It is strongly recommended to create a new team and migrate the alerts to the new team.
+It is strongly recommended to never rename responder team names as this results in the teams having to apply the new responderTeam value to all their cdk stacks.
 When renaming a responder team, contact the prod ops team in slack at [#team-step-prod-ops](https://linz.enterprise.slack.com/archives/C05Q11EGLA0) once the name as been updated, update `src/responder-teams.ts` to match the new name.
 And ensure you update the `responderTeam` in your `applyTags()` function across all stack the team owns.